Cementerio General de La Almudena

 The Cementerio General de La Almudena is a cemetery in Santiago District, Cuzco, Peru.
 It is located in the Plazoleta de la Almudena, where there is also the church and convent of the Bethlehemites (formerly a Hospital).
 In the 19th century, there was also a mental hospital and a prison in this area.
 Currently, in addition to the cemetery, in this square are the Hogar Casa Acogida that cares for adolescent women victims of crimes of human trafficking, and the Health Hospital Mental San Juan Pablo II, both administered by the Charity of Cuzco.

-Since 2010 the property was declared by the Ministry of Culture as Cultural heritage of Peru.
+Since 2010 the property was declared by the Ministry of Culture as part of the Cultural heritage of Peru.
 Also, in 1983, being part of the historic centre of the city of Cuzco, it is part of the central area declared by UNESCO as a World Heritage Site.

 History

 The cemetery was built between 1846 and 1850 during the government of Ramón Castilla, who had ordered the construction of a cemetery in the city of Cuzco for health reasons since until then, and since the colony, burials were carried out in the cellars of the city's churches.
 The prefect of the city, José Medina, chose the area where the colonial hospital of the Bethlehemites and the Templo de la Almudena stood, which were far from the center of the city.
 Next to these buildings there was a small colonial cemetery that was already used as a cemetery for said hospital.

 For the construction of the cemetery, material from the Convent of San Agustín was used, which was destroyed with cannon fire by order of Agustín Gamarra.
 Opposite the Plazoleta de la Almudena stands the stone façade of the cemetery.
 This presents Greek columns that correspond to a representation of neoclassical architecture.
 The entrance shows a semicircular arch with protruding imposts at the start of the arch, flanked by a double column with a Corinthian capital.
 At the top of the narthex rises a semicircular dome.
 The frontispiece of the cemetery also has windows and portals on both sides that overlook other rooms that served as a wake and morgue.
 It is also pointed out that these walls were used during the 19th century by firing squads.